mongodb-industry-solutions/leafy-fleet/backend/static_service/README.md

 # Static Service

 This microservice is responsible for creating and storing static information about cars in the database.
 It is intended to be run **once** to populate the database with vehicle data before starting the rest of the fleet management system.
-After the initial population, you should not run this service again unless you want to reset or update the static car information.
+After the initial population, you should only use the endpoints to get information.

 ## How to Use